backupbrew/switchbrew/Manu Services.md

 | 5   |      | Takes 0x10 bytes of input and a B descriptor, and produces 8 bytes of output.                    |
 | 6   |      | Takes 0x10 bytes of input and an A descriptor, and produces 8 bytes of output.                   |
 |     |      |                                                                                                  |

+This seems to interface with [usb:ds](USB%20services.md "wikilink").
+SystemInitializer only uses cmd1..cmd3.